owncloud/ocis/.github/ISSUE_TEMPLATE/bug_report.md

 ## Setup

-Please describe how did you start the server and relevant environment variables.
+Please describe how you started the server and provide a list of relevant environment variables.

 <details>
 <p>